 Even if you’re buying a new cast iron pan, it’s a good idea to give it an extra layer of seasoning once you bring it home.
 (Working with an old pan?
 See “Cleaning a Cast Iron Pan” below for tips on how to clean it before giving it a fresh coat of seasoning.)

-Bake for one hour, then remove with oven mitts.
+Bake for 30 minutes, then remove with oven mitts.
 Wipe any extra drips or shiny spots with a clean washcloth or paper towel, cool to room temperature, and store.
 Repeat as needed throughout the year when the seasoning looks a little worn.

 What (and How) to Cook in Cast Iron